Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 The Wasm and its Core Features Recap

-This section provides a summary of one of the top-rated articles by KodeKloud on the topic of WASM vs Docker.
+This section summarizes one of the top-rated articles by KodeKloud on the topic of WASM vs Docker.
 It's considered one of the best explanations available on Google for understanding both WASM and the comparison between WASM and Docker.
-Give it a read to gain a clear understanding, as it's written in simple language for easy comprehension.
+Give it a read for a clear understanding, as it's written in simple language for easy comprehension.

 WebAssembly, or Wasm, is a low-level bytecode format designed to be fast, efficient, and secure.
 Originally created to enable high-performance web applications, Wasm allows developers to compile code written in languages like C++, Rust, and Go into a compact binary format that can be executed in a virtual machine.
 Its key features include: